-&lt;sup>1 Includes motor bus, commuter rail, heavy rail, light rail, demand responsive, van pool, and automated guideway.
+Includes motor bus, commuter rail, heavy rail, light rail, demand response, van pool, and automated guideway.
 Transit injuries include those resulting from all reportable incidents, not just from accidents.
+Directly Operated (DO) modes only.
+The drop in the number of injuries in 2005 at lea largely to a change in definitions by the Federal Transit Administration.
+Only injuries requiring immediate medical treatment away from the scene now qualify as reportable.
+Previously, any injury was reportable.